dgaydukov/cert-aws/README.md

 * create both memcached/redis elasticache endgine and check how do they work (add snapshot to redis and recover from snapshot to new cluster, add redis replication group)
 * cloudfront vs global accelerator for speed up of requests
 * create data pipeline to ELT from rds to s3
+* create cf template with aws config and see how you can manage config change (add config rule)